TUW-VieVS/RADIATE/README.md

 In total 75 lines, each value in the format: value (number of pressure level, latitude, longitude), with pressure level #1 being the highest pressure level (in most cases 1 hPa).

 ![grib_txt file](https://user-images.githubusercontent.com/45286008/49023114-bb073400-f196-11e8-8788-42924bf7085f.PNG)

+### How to bring ECMWF NWMs into text format ###

+In general, all kinds of NWMs can be converted into the text format described in the section above.
+At TU Wien, we download NWM data from the European Center for Medium-range Weather Forecasts (ECMWF), which comes in so-called .grib format.
+However, as this .grib files are not publicly available, we cannot distribute them, which is why all the steps written on this page are necessary in order to perform the ray-tracing.

+In case of ECMWF data, we create the .grib files online for the specified height levels, latitudes and longitudes and the meteorological parameters geopotential height, specific humidity and temperature.
+With the ECMWF-owned Fortran tool *ecCodes* we decipher the binary .grib file and use the internal function `grib_filter` to extract the data columns and write them into the text file using Bash.
+In case you wish to have a detailed description of how to decipher .grib files from ECMWF, please contact us by email.

+### Troubleshooting ###

+In particular the compilation part is prone to errors.
+In the following, there is a (incomplete) list of possible error sources, depending on whether the error happened during the compilation, or during the actual ray-tracing.

+- Errors during the compilation:
+  - Running the compilation batch file *creategf5* does not work, consequently no executable file is produced, but no error message is displayed in the command line: comment out the first line in *creategf5*, saying `scl enable devtoolset-4 bash`.
+Most likely you will have to execute this command alone in the command line.
+   - Running the compilation batch file *creategf5* does not work, and loads of errors are displayed in the command line, saying that a certain .mod file is missing: apparently there is any defective .mod file in the folder.
+Delete all .mod files by typing `rm *.mod` into the command line, and then execute *creategf5* at least twice.
+A set of further error messages will appear, but in the end the compilation should work without any problems.
+- Errors during the ray-tracing:
+  - In case a certain input argument to the ray-tracer is wrong or missing, the output of the ray-tracer to the command window is generally self-explaining.